FarronF/limerick-council-meetings/meetings/2017/02/27-Meeting of Home & Social Development Strategic Policy Committee/Minutes - Home & Social Development SPC  12th December 2016.md

 was not feasible as many students hold onto their accommodation all year.
 It was explained

+that there are profiles carried out on all homeless clients and they are often very complex
+---
-that there are profiles carried out on all homeless clients and they are often very complex--- and diverse - holding a tenancy can be difficult for some people but there is support for
+and diverse - holding a tenancy can be difficult for some people but there is support for

 tenants to enter and keep tenancies.
 The winter beds initiative is an extension of